 5. Students shall be responsible for the action(s) of their guest(s).

 B. Compliance with College Officials

-1. Students are required to provide proper identification upon request or otherwise comply with the reasonable requests of any College employee, including, but not limited to, student center staff, residential life staff, dining services staff, and public safety staff acting in the performance of their duties.
+1. Students are required to provide proper identification upon request or otherwise comply with the reasonable requests of any College employee, including, but not limited to, student center staff, residence life staff, dining services staff, and campus police staff acting in the performance of their duties.

 2. Students must appear as witnesses in disciplinary proceedings when requested to do so by the Director of Residence Life and Judicial Affairs (or designee).

 3. Students are required to comply with and complete all disciplinary sanctions imposed in accordance with this code.

 Students will be held responsible for all acts of dishonesty, including personal misrepresentation, knowingly furnishing false information to the College, forgery, intentionally cashing checks with insufficient funds, alteration or fraudulent possession or use of documents or instruments of identification.